-Speaking about the campaign, Dr Krishna Kasaraneni, Chair of the BMA's GP committee (GPC) education, training and workforce subcommittee, said:
+Speaking about the campaign, Dr Krishna Kasaraneni, GP Committee (England) Executive Team Lead for Workforce, said:

 "It is important that we change perceptions of general practice and inspire the next generation of medical graduates to become GPs.

-We want to see an increase in the number of applications for GP training places for 2016/17 and 2017/18.
-However, this campaign is only one part of a wider solution and we look forward to seeing incremental improvements through the GP Forward View partnership workforce commitments.
+We want to see a continued increase in the number of applications for GP training places for 2017/18 and 2018/19.
+However, this campaign is only one part of a series of solutions and we look forward to seeing incremental improvements from existing and new national workforce transformation commitments

 The government does, however, still need to address fully these core problems around intensive workload pressures and increased and sustained funding for general practice so that we can attract the necessary number of GPs that patients need."

 Learn more about being a GP

-Read helpful advice and guidance on the NHS England and HEE website about pursuing a career as a GP or academic GP training.
+Read helpful advice and guidance on the GP National Recruitment website about pursuing a career as a GP or academic GP training.